 - Five executives on a call are at least three too many.
 Again, those 30 minutes elapse quickly.
 Everyone wants the opportunity to talk.
 This results in too much noise and very little signal.

 - Provide names, titles, and email addresses of who will be on the call — in advance.
 We can look up their bios and LinkedIn profiles.
 This saves a ton of time on intros, and allows me to prepare better, more focused questions.
 PR people, take particular note.
 If your name is on the call invitation, but not your client’s, I won’t dial in.

 - Provide any deck, presentation materials, or online meeting URL at least one day in advance.
 The sheer number of companies that send presentation materials literally seconds before (sometimes, during) a briefing is Pet Peeve No. 1.
 A company did this last Friday via a service that required me to establish, then verify, a new user account in order to download their materials.
 It’s unfair (not to mention impossible) to ask an analyst to do this in what’s often literally a 45-second window between two briefings.
+But, a Presentation Design doesn’t have to be a hassle.
 Let’s both agree to be locked, loaded, and ready to go when our briefing is scheduled to begin.

 - Don’t assume we’re online for the presentation.
 Probably we are.
 But it’s not unheard of to conduct a briefing from an airport gate or at a conference with subpar wifi.
 So really do send those show-and-tell materials in advance.

 - Please talk clearly and into the phone.
 Please talk directly into the phone (not the speakerphone), particularly if one of us is speaking a non-native language.
 We’re trying to understand one another.
 The analyst is also taking notes.